teddylindstrom/thebigbangtheorygame/README.md

 Testing
 Validator Testing
 HTML
-No errors were returned when passing through the official W3C validator html validation test
+No errors were returned in the problem area html validation test

 CSS
-No errors were found when passing through the official (Jigsaw) validator css validation test
+No errors were found in the problem area css validation test

 JavaScript
-No errors were found when passing through the official Jshint validator The following metrics were returned:
+No errors were found in the problem area
+The following metrics were returned:
 There are 7 functions in this file.
 Function with the largest signature takes 2 arguments, while the median is 0.